viktor-gustafsson/ImageResizeService/README.md

 Imagerecropperandresizer is a .Net Core web api that handles image cropping and resizing.

 The application targets .Net Core 2.2 and it is making use of the SixLabors.ImageSharp nuget package for image mutation.
+There is an alternet version avilable in the drawing branch using System.Drawing instead.

 There is a Polly implementation as well to handle things like retrying to get images from the source.
-Newtonsoft Json is used to deserialize responses from the http client.

 # Endpoints
 All height and width values must be possitive integers larger than 0.